Moulik21/eyegazeauth/log.md

 - Small Update to setup to make pamuser owner of the passwords.txt - Daniel Bishara
 - Worked on improving accuracy of eye tracking, and also worked on gaze direction - Daniel and Paul
 - Add progress dots feedback to picture points select login screen via custom title bar - Keenan Kua
+- Pupil detection more consistent using old keypoints and old area of the pupil detected in the last frame.
+Only works for 1 of the eyes, need to differeniate different eyes and make pupil consistent for both eyes - Moulik Gaglani